 Youth Sports started a new initiative in fall of 2013.
 Positive Play Project encourages youth development and wellness in sports.
-We have partnered with several local organizations to provide high quality trainings, resources and outreach in areas including positive coaching, concussion awareness, injury prevention, equipment and safety gear access, hydration, nutrition, financial assistance and scholarships.
+City of Mesa Youth Sports has partnered with several local organizations to provide high quality trainings, resources and outreach in areas including positive coaching, concussion awareness, injury prevention, equipment and safety gear access, hydration, nutrition, financial assistance and scholarships.

 Partners include Positive Coaching Alliance, A.T.
 Still University, NextCare, National Alliance for Youth Sports and NRPA's Commit to Health.